KarineLiuti/int-message-generator/README.md

 # Int Message Generator
 AutomaGic script generator for translation keys.
-This was made to developers of INFLOR, to take less time to do translation keys with PL SQL to insert in Oracle Databases.
+This was made to developers of INFLOR, to take less time to do translation keys to insert in Oracle Databases (using SQL Script).

 ## Milestones: